 Food and Drink

-Just off King Lane on the edge of Alwoodley, next to Adel Woods, is the Turkish restaurant The Olive Branch.
+Just off King Lane on the edge of Alwoodley, next to Adel Woods, is the Turkish and Mediterranean restaurant The Olive Branch.
 Grills and Mezes are popular selections on the menu with the traditional Moussaka dish a piece of pure comfort food.

 There is a free to use dirt car park for Adel Woods just off Stairfoot Lane.
 The postcode for this Adel Wood car park is LS16 8DR.
 It is only accessible by car or small van as there is a height barrier in place.

 The other side of the woods is a free tarmac car park at Alwoodley Village Green, the postcode is LS17 5EJ.
 This has no height restrictions, and can take a similar number of cars.

 The trails through the woods are not suitable for pushchairs and wheelchairs.